-This Prosciutto Pesto Frittata is loaded with flavor- from the fresh bright basil pesto, to the creamy goat cheese and salty, crisp prosciutto.
-And best of all- start to finish- it’s done in 25 minutes!JUMP TO RECIPE
+This Prosciutto Pesto Eggs (Frittata Style) is loaded with flavor- from the fresh bright basil pesto, to the creamy goat cheese and salty, crisp prosciutto.
+And best of all- start to finish- it's done in 25 minutes!JUMP TO RECIPE

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.